Richelle-T/exercise-tracker/README.md

 ### Steps
 1. Clone this repository
-2. In the `.env` file in `/exercise-rest` replace 'your_connection_string' with your actual MongoDB connection string.
+2. In the `.env` file in `/exercise-rest` replace 'your_connection_string' with your actual MongoDB connection string
 3. Open a terminal, navigate to `/exercises-rest` and run `npm install` then `npm start`
 4. Open another terminal, navigate to `/exercises-ui` and run `npm install` then `npm start`
 5. The react application will now be running on localhost:8000 and the REST API will be running on localhost:3000